fortinetdev/terraform-provider-fortios/website/docs/r/fortios_user_fssopolling.html.markdown

 The following arguments are supported:

 * `fosid` - Active Directory server ID.
 * `status` - Enable/disable polling for the status of this Active Directory server.
+Valid values: `enable`, `disable`.
 * `server` - (Required) Host name or IP address of the Active Directory server.
 * `default_domain` - Default domain managed by this Active Directory server.
 * `port` - Port to communicate with this Active Directory server.